 Bicycles are awkward for packers and movers, and if you’re going to be moving interstate or across the country (or even further) it’s a good idea to pack them with care.
-Otherwise they can spread dirt, fall over and damage other items, or just be difficult to handle.
+Otherwise, they can spread dirt, fall over and damage other items, or just be difficult to handle.

 Cleaning is key.
 Even a sparkling new bike can spread black, stubborn stains from the tire rubber.
-Before packing up a bicycle and putting it in a mover’s truck, brush off any dry mud (preferably outside- if you live in an apartment, cleaning your bike over an old sheet will keep the dirt from spreading).
+Before picking up a bicycle and putting it in a mover’s truck, brush off any dry mud (preferably outside- if you live in an apartment, cleaning your bike over an old sheet will keep the dirt from spreading).
 If the bike will be moved with furniture or anything else that may be stained by contact with the tires, wrap it in a dust sheet or plastic wrap.

 On most bikes, the wheels can be removed quite easily.
 This always makes transport in a truck easier- just remember where you packed the wrench that will be needed when the time comes to put the bike back together again!